gnocchixyz/gnocchi/doc/source/install.rst

 1. Stop the old version of Gnocchi API server and `gnocchi-statsd` daemon

-2. Make sure that the processing backlog is empty (`gnocchi status`)

-3. Stop the old version of `gnocchi-metricd` daemon
+2. Stop the old version of `gnocchi-metricd` daemon

-4. Install the new version of Gnocchi
+3. Install the new version of Gnocchi

-5. Run `gnocchi-upgrade`
+4. Run `gnocchi-upgrade`
    This can take several hours depending on the size of your index and storage.

-6. Start the new Gnocchi API server, `gnocchi-metricd` and `gnocchi-statsd` daemons
+5. Start the new Gnocchi API server, `gnocchi-metricd` and `gnocchi-statsd` daemons